-5 Seemingly Smart Business Ideas That Are in Fact Crimes
+5 Business Ideas That Are Actually Crimes

 Working for yourself and making your own money may seem like a dream come true.
 But before you launch headlong into your sales strategy, consider the legality of your new enterprise.
 Here are five seemingly smart business ideas that are in fact crimes.

-Selling Your Own Alcohol
+2. Selling Your Own Alcohol

 Alcohol licenses require a lot of time and money to acquire.
-And they’re 100% necessary if you intend to sell any kind of alcoholic product.
+And they are 100% necessary if you intend to sell any kind of alcoholic product.
 Without the proper licenses you could see yourself in need of a lawyer, landed with a hefty fine and maybe serving some prison time too.

 Oh, the joy of making money from nothing.
 When something seems too good to be true, it usually is.
 And a pyramid scheme is a prime example.
 You recruit members who have to pay for the privilege of joining.
 They are persuaded by the promise of payment when they enroll new members in the scheme.
 Each time a person pays to become a member, existing members (and you) get a cut for your growing dowline.

-Whilst this multi-level-marketing (MLM) business model may seem like an easy way to make yourself some cash, it’s actually often times considered financial fraud in countries around the world.
-There are many top MLM companies that are legitimate, but yes some of them are pyramid schemes that should be avoided.
+Whilst this multi-level-marketing (MLM) business model may seem like an easy way to make yourself some cash, it is actually often times considered financial fraud in countries around the world.

-Growing & Selling Marijuana
+4. Growing And Selling Marijuana

 Laws on marijuana are relaxing around the world.
 You can now grow your own small supply in certain states in America (although still illegal on a federal level) and in Spain.
 Other countries have decriminalized the smoking of marijuana.
-And in Uruguay it’s even legal to sell marijuana to local residents (not tourists).
+And in Uruguay it is even legal to sell marijuana to local residents (not tourists).

-Making Fake Insurance Claims
+5. Making Fake Insurance Claims

 I hope you enjoyed this article about somewhat intelligent business ideas that are actually illegal and morally wrong.